matchavez/mc/pages/02.projects-and-notes/09.azure-devops-table-render-bug/default.md

 title: 'Azure DevOps Indented Table Rendering Bug'
 ---

+!!!
+GOOD NEWS!
+Microsoft says, "A fix for this issue has been internally implemented and is being prepared for release.
+We'll update you once it becomes available."

 ## Bug Report - Azure DevOps markdown rendering of tables does not respect indented opening pipes

 !!!!
 Get the [raw markdown](http://matchavez.com/user/pages/02.projects-and-notes/10.azure-devops-table-render-bug/default.md) of this page